AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Full Coverage

-• Collision coverage: Collision coverage pays for your property damage in the event of an at-fault accident.
+• Collision coverage, which pays for your property damage in the event of an at-fault accident.

-• Comprehensive coverage: Comprehensive coverage pays for damages to your car from events other than collisions, such as theft, vandalism, hail, floods, sinkholes, etc.
+• Comprehensive coverage, which pays for damages to your car from events other than collisions, such as theft, vandalism, hail, floods, or fires.

 More State Car Insurance Laws

-• Credit scores: It’s illegal to use credit scores to determine auto insurance premiums in four states: Massachusetts, Hawaii, Michigan, and California.
-Learn more about car insurance laws in Massachusetts.
+• Credit scores: Only four states prohibit providers from using credit scores to determine auto insurance premiums: Massachusetts, Hawaii, Michigan, and California.

 • At fault vs. no fault: Whether your state has an at-fault or a no-fault system determines who pays for what in a car accident, and who can sue for what damages.